-The new Spirit of Tasmania IV weighed anchor from its temporary berth in Leith this week, marking the start of multi-day sea trials in Scottish waters.
-The departure follows several months at dock while engineers, in conjunction with the Finnish shipbuilder RMC and TT-Line, addressed technical issues within the ferry’s liquefied natural gas (LNG) systems.
+The new passenger ferry Spirit of Tasmania IV left its temporary berth in Leith Port-Edinburgh (Scotland UK) this week, marking the start of multi-day sea trials.
+The departure follows several months at dock while engineers, in conjunction with the Finnish shipbuilder RMC/Rauma Marine Constructions and TT-Line Tasmania, addressed technical issues within the vessel’s liquefied natural gas (LNG) systems.

 TT-Line confirmed the vessel's departure was intended to verify that its LNG system operates correctly under real-world conditions.
 The ship will return to Leith upon completion of trials, then depart on its transoceanic voyage to Tasmania pending successful outcomes.

-Repairs were previously completed on her sister vessel, Spirit V, with the same modifications replicated aboard Spirit IV shortly thereafter.
+Repairs were previously completed on the sistership Spirit V, with the same modifications replicated on Spirit IV shortly thereafter.

 The ferry has remained docked in Scotland since November 2024 due to port infrastructure constraints in Tasmania, and an intended departure in late May was postponed when the LNG fault was confirmed during sea trials.